Dennis Day: A Day in the Life of Dennis Day

 When Day got his own radio sitcom, he continued to play essentially the same character that he originated on Benny's program.
 For this series, though, Day lived in the fictional town of Weaverville.
-He stayed at a boarding house run by Clara Anderson, played by Bea Benaderet.
-Her henpecked husband, Herbert Anderson, was voiced by Dink Trout.
+He stayed at a boarding house run by Clara Anderson, usually played by Bea Benaderet.
+Her henpecked husband, Herbert Anderson, was portrayed by Dink Trout.
 Day was engaged to their daughter Mildred, played by Barbara Eiler.
 His character worked at Willoughby's Drug Store, where his boss was Mr. Willoughby.
 The show was sponsored by Colgate-Palmolive.
 Verne Smith was the announcer, while music was provided by Bud Dant and his orchestra.
-The format of the show began with a song by Day, followed by the first half of the plot, a second song by Day in the middle of the episode, the rest of the plot, and then a third song by Day to finish the episode.
+The format of the show began with a song by Day, followed by the first half of the plot, a second song by Day, the rest of the plot, and then a third song by Day to finish the episode.
 Episodes can be heard regularly on the Sirius XM Radio Classics Channel.